CAH FY20 Guide to Grants

 - Be age 18 or older;

-- Be legal DC residents for at least one year prior to the application deadline, depending on the grant program, and must maintain residency during the entire grant period;
+- Be legal DC residents for at least one year prior to the application deadline, depending on the grant program, and must maintain residency in the District of Columbia during the entire grant period;

 - Have a permanent DC address, as listed on proper identification or tax returns.
 Post office boxes may not be used as a primary address;

-- Meet all other requirements stipulated in the RFA/guidelines for the program to which they are applying.
+- Meet all other requirements stipulated in the guidelines for the program to which they are applying.

 Generally, organizations may apply for CAH grants if they meet all of the following eligibility requirements at the time of application:

-- Possess a federal exemption status under section 501(c)(3) of the United States Internal Revenue Code, as evidenced by an IRS determination letter dated at least one year prior to the application deadline date;
+- Be incorporated as a nonprofit with a federally designated tax exempt status under section 501(c)(3) of the United States Internal Revenue Service (IRS) code, as evidenced by an IRS determination letter dated at least one year prior to the application deadline date;

 - Have an active board of directors;